 Not many I know.

 And maybe the biggest reason of all is that this homemade ranch seasoning mix completely eliminates the need to buy those packets of store-bought ranch dressing mix.
-This way you get to control the salt levels and enjoy all that ranch flavor without MSG.
-Works for me.
+This way you get to control the salt levels.

 As written below, this homemade ranch seasoning recipe makes about two ounces of seasoning blend.
 That's the equivalent of two store-bought packets.